The RVers Guide to Doing Laundry on the Road

 RV Washer Dryer unit by Camping World

-There are combo units that are both a washer and dryer in one machine, as well as stackable units and even compact units available.
+There are RV washer dryer combo units that are both a washer and dryer in one machine, as well as stackable units and even compact units available.
 It’s best to get these units factory-installed, but they can also be added to existing RVs.
 Installation can be a challenge.

 Many have external venting requirements, meaning you must cut out a hole through the side of the RV.
-There are some RV washers and dryers that are ventless machines.
+Some RV washers and dryers are ventless machines.
 Plumbing hookups can be tricky.
 And the machines need winterizing if the RV is in very cold climates during the winter.

 I mentioned size.
 You may need to do considerably more loads with an RV washer and dryer than what you are used to at home or in a laundromat.
 The smaller size is so they will fit in the limited space of an RV, so there’s not much that can be done about that.
 But they also use a lot of water, making their use pretty impractical if you are boondocking or aren’t at a campground with full hookups.